-One should look for symptoms of depression, which are usually persistent gloom, feeling of futility, and a pessimistic stance.
+One should look for symptoms of depression, which are usually persistent gloom, the feeling of futility, and a pessimistic stance.
 Other symptoms of depression are – low self-esteem, loss of interest in things you loved, weariness, change in appetite, disturbed sleep patterns, and boredom.

 Symptoms of depression with ED

 While the symptoms of depression would be the same when a person is diagnosed with ED, there are a few symptoms of depression that one should particularly take note of with ED, vis-à-vis, loss of sexual desire, sex doesn’t feel pleasurable, and sex life being affected from the time you were prescribed anti-depressants.
-In addition, ED can be a cause for anxiety, frustration, self-doubt, and stress.
+In addition, ED can be a cause of anxiety, frustration, self-doubt, and stress.

-If you are feeling under the weather all the time and have lost sexual desires, you should consult a specialist or go in for an ED self-test.
+If you are feeling under the weather all the time and have lost sexual desire, you should consult a specialist or go in for an ED self-test.
 You might speculate that you are suffering from depression or ED after going through the symptoms.
 In such a case, the healthcare specialist would help you with tests and examinations that further help to identify the causes of ED and further diagnose ED.
-Many a time, ED comes before the depression; in such cases, it is best to go in for tests that can help you confirm and diagnose ED.
+Many a time, ED comes before depression; in such cases, it is best to go in for tests that can help you confirm and diagnose ED.
 This will help in treating both ED and depression so that you can get your groove back.